 At the age of 17, Fauziya Kassindja fled the only home she had ever known in Togo and sought asylum in the United States to avoid a forced marriage to a man with three wives and a procedure that could kill her or bring her lifelong pain — female genital mutilation/cutting.

-Instead of receiving a hero’s welcome in the United States, Fauziya was imprisoned in maximum-security detention centers for nearly two years, where she was shackled, strip-searched, and held in isolation.
-As a law student at American University, Layli Miller-Muro helped bring Fauziya’s case to the highest immigration court in the nation.
+Instead of receiving a hero’s welcome in the U.S., Fauziya was imprisoned in maximum-security detention centers for nearly two years, where she was shackled, strip-searched, and held in isolation.
+Upon hearing of this atrocity, Layli Miller-Muro, then a law student at American University, helped bring Fauziya’s case to the highest immigration court in the nation.

-On June 13, 1996, Fauziya won asylum, setting legal precedent for women and girls to seek asylum in the United States on the basis of gender-based persecution.
+On June 13, 1996, Fauziya won asylum, setting legal precedent for women and girls to seek asylum in the U.S. on the basis of gender-based persecution.

 In the face of such monumental setbacks, it is more important than ever to keep Fauziya’s legacy alive.
 You can help by responding to this three-step action alert:

-- Celebrate the 20th anniversary of Fauziya’s victory by reading her memoir, “Do They Hear You When You Cry,” which she co-wrote with Tahirih Justice Center Founder Layli Miller-Muro.
-Using all of her proceeds from the book, Layli founded Tahirih one year after Fauziya’s legal victory to bring justice to immigrant women and girls fleeing violence.
+- Celebrate Fauziya’s victory by reading her memoir, “Do They Hear You When You Cry,” which she co-wrote with Tahirih CEO Layli Miller-Muro who founded the organization using all of her proceeds from the book.

-- Invite your friends to read the book with you.
+- Invite your friends and family to read the book with you.

 - Start a fundraising website for your book club and ask each member to make a donation through the page.
 Get started right here.